Office of the Chairman and CEO

 The Regional Chair attends events and meetings on behalf of The Regional Municipality of York.
 The Photo Gallery below contains some images from these meetings and events.
 View the Submit A Request area for more information on how to invite the Regional Chair to your event.

-Chairman Wayne Emmerson is a fifth generation resident of The Regional Municipality of York.
-He was re-elected to a second term as Chairman and CEO following the election at the Inaugural meeting of York Regional Council for the 2018 to 2022 term.
+Chairman Wayne Emmerson is a fifth-generation resident of The Regional Municipality of York.
+He was re-elected to a third term as Chairman and CEO at the Inaugural meeting of York Regional Council for the 2022 to 2026 term.

 Chairman Emmerson has more than three decades of political experience, including his role as Mayor for the Town of Whitchurch-Stouffville for 17 years.
 Focused on getting results, his experience and leadership is well-respected across York Region and all levels of government.